dinizgab/currency_conversor/README.md

     - How to consume an API;

 ## Deployment

-- The final result can be seen in this link
+The final result can be seen in this link:
 - https://currency-converter-w5kj-4m93g5vqi-dinizgab.vercel.app/

-or you can clone the repository and run in with:
+Or you can clone the repository and run in with:

 ```
 git clone https://github.com/dinizgab/currency_converter